Student Conduct Code Policy

 Gambling for money or other items of value on campus or at College-sponsored activities is not allowed except as permitted by law.

 An act which endangers the mental or physical health or safety of a person, subjects a person to public humiliation or ridicule or which destroys or removes public or private property for the purpose of initiation, admission into, affiliation with or as a condition for continued membership in a student group organization or athletic team.

 Interfering with the College Judicial Process, including but not limited to:

-- Failure to comply with the summons of the College Judicial Board, Chief Student Affairs Officer or designee
+- Failure to comply with the summons of the College Judicial Board, VP of Academic and Student Affairs Officer or designee

 - Falsification, distortion or misrepresentation of information before a College judicial body